nhduong1203/LLM-Chatbot/README.md

    kubectl apply -f {service-name}.yaml
    ```

-4. Create a Secret: Store the OpenAI API key in a Kubernetes secret:
+4. Create a Secret: store the OpenAI API key in a Kubernetes secret:
     ```bash
     kubectl create secret generic openai-api-key --from-literal=OPENAI_API_KEY=<your_openai_api_key>
     ```
+**Note:** To deploy Cassandra, first run `cassandra-deployment.yaml` to start Cassandra.
+Then, run `cassandra-init-job.yaml` to initialize the keyspace, tables, and other required configurations.

 ---

 ## 📄 Instances in My GKE Cluster